 - important community facilities including schools, retirement villages, North Shore Hospital and other medical facilities

-- restore natural waterways and increase biodiversity while protecting homes, businesses and recreational areas.
+- restore natural waterways, increase biodiversity and improve neighbourhood connectivity while protecting homes and businesses.

 We will build the first two stages of the project over the next 10 years.
 Developing a large project like this requires: